GENERAL - NARRAGUNNAWALI: RECONCILIATION IN EDUCATION

 Everyone!
 Anyone who is interested in reconciliation in education across Australia can be involved.
 We encourage you to become part of the Narragunnawali community and to freely access the professional learning, curriculum and wider resources on the Narragunnawali platform, whether or not you are formally connected to a school or early learning service, and whether or not your school or early learning service has committed to developing a Reconciliation Action Plan (RAP).

-• Principals/Directors – consider how engaging with the resources and RAP development process on the Narragunnawali platform can meaningfully connect with, and complement, other whole-school/service policies and priorities, and support your school or service to meet national teaching/quality standards.
+• Principals/Directors – explore the Reconciliation School and Service Leader Toolkit.
+Consider how engaging with the resources and RAP development process on the Narragunnawali platform can meaningfully connect with, and complement, other whole-school/service policies and priorities, and support your school or service to meet national teaching/quality standards.

-• Teachers/Educators – consider how engaging with the Narragunnawali professional learning and curriculum resources can build your awareness and understanding of Aboriginal and Torres Strait Islander histories, cultures, and contributions, and to support the implementation of reconciliation initiatives in your classroom.
+• Teachers/Educators – explore the Reconciliation Teacher Toolkit.
+Consider how engaging with the Narragunnawali professional learning and curriculum resources can build your awareness and understanding of Aboriginal and Torres Strait Islander histories, cultures, and contributions, and to support the implementation of reconciliation initiatives in your classroom.

-• Students – consider encouraging staff and Student Representative Council members to reflect on opportunities for students to contribute to reconciliation projects and plans in your school community.
+• Students – explore the Reconciliation Student Toolkit.
+Consider encouraging staff and Student Representative Council members to reflect on opportunities for students to contribute to reconciliation projects and plans in your school community.
 You might like to draw on inspiration from the Narragunnawali RAP Actions and Awards films, as well as positive News pieces about student-driven action.

 • Initial Teacher Education staff or students – consider engaging with some of the information and ideas here on the Narragunnawali platform.

-• Parents/Carers – consider engaging with the Who has a RAP? map to explore the schools and early learning services in your local area that have a published RAP.
+• Parents/Carers – explore the Reconciliation Parent and Carer Toolkit.
+Consider engaging with the Who has a RAP? map to explore the schools and early learning services in your local area that have a published RAP.
 Once signed up to the Narragunnawali platform, you can bookmark the schools/early learning services you are interested in and follow their RAP journey.
 You may even like to get involved in creating or joining a RAP for the schools or early learning services that you and your children are connected to (here is a positive News story about parent involvement in the RAP development process).

 If you’re involved in a Parents & Citizens committee, consider opportunities for Aboriginal and Torres Strait Islander representation on committees.

-• Community Members – consider engaging with the Who has a RAP? map to explore the schools and early learning services in your area that have a published RAP.
+• Community Members – explore the Reconciliation First Nations Staff and Community Toolkit.
+Consider engaging with the Who has a RAP? map to explore the schools and early learning services in your area that have a published RAP.
 You may like to use the map to connect with schools and early learning services, to develop or grow reconciliation networks, and build relationships within your local community.